- 1. Import Camera Videos to Apps+

 - Compress 8mm videos on Windows/Mac without losing any quality.

-- Burn 8mm videos to playable DVD with attractive free DVD template.
+- Burn 8mm videos to playable DVD with attractive free DVD templates.

 - Versatile toolbox includes fixing video metadata, GIF maker, casting video to TV, and screen recorder.